Meet the Researchers: Michael Vincent

 The other work I presented involved active targeting where we displayed a lipid-anchored FLT4-binding peptide on the surface of nanoparticles to increase their uptake by pressure-regulating cells in the eye.
 That project, published in ACS Applied Materials & Interfaces, focused on the development of this strategy as a novel glaucoma nanotherapy.

 You recently started a job in industry.
-Can you share your plans for graduation and what you are doing now?
+Can you share a little bit about what you are doing now?

-I’m in the final stage of editing my dissertation and my defense is within the next month or so.
-I just joined a small startup in downtown Chicago called Grove Biopharma, which is based on work from Professor Gianneschi’s lab.
+As I was finishing up my dissertation last fall, I joined a small startup in downtown Chicago called Grove Biopharma, which is based on work from Professor Gianneschi’s lab.
 We’re creating protein-like polymers (PLPs) that consist of a polymeric backbone connected to an array of functional peptides.
 It’s a modular platform that can be used to develop novel therapeutics in a variety of areas.

 What attracted you to the Scott Lab for your PhD work?